 If only there were more than 24 hours in a day.
 If you’ve gone through the RFP process before, you probably know the feeling.
-Developing RFP proposals to grow your business takes time, effort, and lots of patience.
+Developing RFP proposals to grow your business takes time, effort and lots of patience.
 With all the other business responsibilities you’re juggling, it can be hard to imagine submitting more responses than you already do.
 This is likely the case especially if you haven’t found much success in RFPs.
 But, with a little organization and time management (and maybe some help along the way), increasing your RFP responses and growing your business isn’t as difficult as you might think.
 Here are our best tips for increasing your RFP productivity and win rate.

-2. Organize your RFP process
+2. Organize Your RFP Process

 The part of the RFP that typically takes the longest is getting the relevant answers you need from SMEs.
 Collecting information takes time and effective communication.
 As such, we suggest creating a spreadsheet for the project.
 This helps you keep track of deadlines and content that still needs to be written or inputted for your RFP responses.
-It is also an unbiased way to let Diane know that her information (according to the spreadsheet) should have been completed yesterday!
+It’s also an unbiased way to let Diane know that her information (according to the spreadsheet) should have been completed yesterday!
 When your process is organized and accountable, you won’t let important deadlines slip or risk submitting an incomplete response.

 An RFP is complex enough with multiple staff supporting you, let alone trying to do the whole process yourself.
 Review the RFP ahead of time to determine how many employees you’ll need to dedicate to the project.
-If you try to cast all responsibilities on one person, you’ll end up stressed, overwhelmed, and dangerously short on time.
+If you try to cast all responsibilities on one person, you’ll end up stressed, overwhelmed and dangerously short on time.
 RFPs are best completed as a team effort!

-4. Designate roles and responsibilities
+4. Designate Roles and Responsibilities

 Completing the RFP process when you don’t have a plan can sometimes feel like one of those dreaded group projects you had in college.
 Everybody knows the project due date is approaching, but no one knows what to do or who should do what.
 To avoid this time-consuming pitfall, delegate responsibilities to your employees as soon as you receive the RFP.
-The end result is both better quality RFP responses and happier employees.
+The end result is both better-quality RFP responses and happier employees.

-5. Reuse past content
+5. Reuse Past Content

 Reduce, reuse, recycle!
 That goes for RFPs, too.
-Once you complete a bid, keep your resources and information stored in a place that’s easily accessible like a Share Drive.
+Once you complete a bid, keep your resources and information stored in a place that’s easily accessible like a shared drive.
 There’s almost always previous information that you can repurpose for a future RFP.
 If you already have great content written about your company’s background and values, why create extra work for yourself?
 By the time you’ve submitted a few, you’ll likely have enough information to write most of a new RFP without having to develop much content from scratch.

-6. Invest in RFP tools
+6. Invest in RFP Tools

 Using RFP tools to grow your business is always a smart idea.
 Invest in a quality communication platform and design software for your team.
 It doesn’t need to be expensive, it just needs to expedite some part of your process!
 However, avoid relying completely on RFP tools to do the job.
 You don’t want your proposal to look like a robot wrote it.
 Don’t forget to add a human touch for the people on the other end evaluating your proposal.